NT Writers’ Festival 2019

 The heat has lifted and the desert mornings are crisp and clear.
 In two weeks time, Storytellers and writers from across the country will gather from the 16-19th May for the 2019 NT Writers’ Festival – Alice Springs under the theme lyapirtneme | returning.

 In Arrernte, lyapirtneme translates as something growing back or appearing again, after an absence.
-For example, new shoots returning after fire.
 This can only happen when the roots are still alive, when seeds lie dormant.
-In the same vein, the English returningspeaks of regeneration, renewal, and repatriation.
+In the same vein, the English returning speaks of regeneration, renewal, and repatriation.
 It might also make us think about going back to places, to the past, or something coming back to us.
 Both languages speak of cycles and patterns; both reckon with loss, and reference hope.

-Writers and storytellers whose work illuminates this theme will converge for the four-day festival of ideas, culture, conversation, ‘storied walks’, book launches, talks and more.
+Writers and storytellers whose work illuminates the theme will converge for four days of ideas, culture, conversation, ‘storied walks’, book launches, talks and more.
 Check out the full program here, or click here for individual events and tickets.
 See the full line up of festival authors here.

 We are sorry to announce that, due to unforeseen circumstances, Merlinda Bobis will no longer be appearing at the festival.
 Please see her individual events for updates to her sessions.

 For all program updates, like our new festival Facebook page or follow us on twitter and use #ntwf2019 to share your photos and posts!

 Each year, the Festival alternates between Darwin and Alice Springs.
 With a thousand miles between locations, the festival shifts from the tropics to the desert, from wet to dry, from coastal to inland, from Larrakia to Arrernte country, creating a contrasting character between festivals which reflects the diversity – environmental, cultural and social – of the Northern Territory itself.